wj-tian/MDASS/README.md

 It consists of the following files:

-  README.md         this file
+  README.md:         this file

-  MDASS.pdf         accepted paper
+  MDASS.pdf:         accepted paper

-  sup-MDASS.pdf     supplementary material
+  sup-MDASS.pdf:     supplementary material